 Searching for a way to guide a confused market on measuring the value of illiquid liabilities, the Financial Accounting Standards Board wrestled last week yet again with how exit prices should be used to determine the fair value of liabilities.

 FASB met last week to hammer out revisions to its proposed guidance in FASB Staff Position No. 157-c, Measuring Liabilities under FASB Statement No. 157.
 FAS 157 is the new standard on fair-value measurement that says companies should mainly rely on market activity, not their own transactions, to determine the fair value of assets and liabilities where it is required throughout U.S. Generally Accepted Accounting Principles.

 Applying FAS 157 is difficult partly because of unprecedented, ongoing turmoil in credit markets, where debt trading has come to a virtual halt.
 That leaves companies with precious little market activity to use as a benchmark in the valuation process.
-It’s also tough because FAS 157 explicitly prohibits the sole reliance on an entity’s own transaction data as the reported book value for an asset or a liability.
+It’s...
+To get the full story, subscribe now.